HPC Project 2: The Master-Worker & Message-Passing Patterns

 1. Write your program and test it using different arguments for the -np switch, so that you are confident it works correctly before continuing.

 2. Using the MPI_Wtime() function, add code that causes the master process to calculate how long it takes the message to circulate around the "ring".
-Have the master output the message it receives and the time, but do not include any I/O operations in your timing -- your timing should just measure how long it takes to transmit the message around the ring.
+Have the master output the number of processes, the message it received and the time, but do not include any I/O operations in your timing -- your timing should just measure how long it takes to transmit the message around the ring.

 3. Since you are competing for network bandwidth and CPU cycles with others in the lab, this time may vary significantly from execution to execution, even using the same number of processes.

-To try to compensate for this variance, run your program 3 times for a given number of processes.
-In a spreadsheet, record these times; then use the spreadsheet to compute both the average and variance of the 3 trip-time measurements.
-Use this procedure to test, record, and determine the average and variance of the times for rings of 4, 8, 16, 32, 64, 128, and 256 processes.
-(Don't use a calculator--use the spreadsheet functions to calculate these averages and variance values!)
+To measure this variance, run your program 3 times for a given number of processes.
+In a spreadsheet, record these three times; then use the spreadsheet to compute the max, min, median, average, and standard deviation of the three trip-time measurements.
+Use this procedure to test, record, and determine these statistics for rings of 4, 8, 16, 32, 64, 128, and 256 processes.
+(Do not use a calculator--use your spreadsheet's built-in functions to calculate these statistics!)

-Be careful to only compute the time it takes the message to traverse the ring -- your master should only time the interval between sending its message and receiving its message.
+Be careful to only compute the time it takes the message to traverse the ring -- your master process should only time the interval from before sending its message to after receiving its message.

 On The Cluster:

-1. Transfer your program to the cluster (borg).
-Make a copy of the Makefile you used last week, modify it to work with this week's program, and then use it to compile your program.
+1. On the cluster (borg), make a new directory for this project.
+Transfer your program from the lab to this new directory on the cluster.
+Copy the Makefile you used last week, modify it to work with this week's program, and then use it to compile your program.
+(See me or one of your classmates if you need help with this.)

-3. For each different ring-size, use your spreadsheet to compute the average and variance of the three trip-times.
+4. For each different ring-size, use your spreadsheet to compute the same statistics of the three traversal-times that you computed in the lab (max, min, median, average, standard deviation).

-Then create a second similar line-chart in which you plot the variances you computed for each ring-size, with the number of processes on the X-axis and the variance on the Y-axis.
+Then create a second similar line-chart in which you plot the standard deviations you computed for each ring-size, with the number of processes P on the X-axis and the standard deviation on the Y-axis.

-Size both of these charts so that each will occupy an entire page when printed, so as to reveal as much detail as possible.
-If both lines are close together, experiment with using a log-scale for the Y-axis to see if that will increase the separation.
+Size both of these charts so that each will occupy an entire page when printed, to reveal as much detail as possible.
+Since our X-axis values are growing by powers of 2, use a log-scale on the Y-axes to visualize these relationships.
 If necessary, copy-paste these charts into a word-processing program for printing.

 Hand In